 Liz Marr, Open University

 Trustees are drawn from member institutions and typically serve for three years.
-Two current Trustees are retiring this term and replacements are sought.
-Please contact us if you are interested in the role.
+Due to retirements, we are seeking new Trustees from SEEC member institutions; please contact us if you are interested in the role.

 About academic credit